Home » Blog Tips

 # END WordPress

-Not sticking to just wordpress but every hosting has Hot Link Protection feature.
+Not sticking to just WordPress but every hosting has a Hot Link Protection feature.
 You can query your hosting about it and ask how to enable it.
 Just remember, you should allow your site url to access it.

 Since I faced this problem, I wanted to share it with you all.
 I hope this helps many others.